 Impact Potential for Cumulative Impact Rationale Construction Impact 1a: Onshore Construction Employment Yes Onshore construction employment can have a cumulative impact with other developments that require similar skills in a similar period.
-Generally, this impact would be positive as employment and expenditure benefits people.
-However, if there is likely to be a significant increase in employment non-residential staff will be required that may lead to further impacts.
-Impact 1b: Offshore Construction Employment No Although there are several offshore windfarms either in development or under construction off the coast of Suffolk and Norfolk.
+Generally this impact would be positive as employment and expenditure benefits people.
+However, if there is likely to be a significant increase in employment non-residential staff will be required that may lead to furthe impacts.
+Impact 1b: Offshore Construction Employment No There are several offshore windfarms either in development or under construction off the coast of Suffolk and Norfolk.
 It is unlikely that all of these would be constructed in the same period and more likely that they would be constructed sequentially.
 This would lead to a continuous employment pipeline for offshore construction staff and long-term job security which would be a major benefit to the region.
 Impact 2: Tourism Employment Yes If several projects increase demand for non-residential staff these people will require accommodation.
 This may have a beneficial impact of increasing demand in the local accommodation market.
 How this increase in demand is managed by projects will determine if this would reduce availability for tourists.
 Impact 3: Tourism and Recreation Disturbance Yes If projects are construction has a temporal overlap it is possible that multiple determinants will affect tourism visitors and recreational users of the local area.
-Operation Impact 1: Long Term Employment Yes Some types of infrastructure require operational staff.
+Operation - Impact 1: Long Term Employment Yes Some types of infrastructure require operational staff.
 The construction of multiple projects could lead to significant cumulative benefit by increasing demand for long term employment.
 Impact 2: Long Term Tourism No Evidence shows that the development of renewable energy infrastructure does not have a detrimental impact on the tourism industry.
 Therefore, it is not considered to have a cumulative long-term effect on tourism.

-No decision has been made regarding the final decommissioning policy for the onshore infrastructure as it is recognised that industry best practice, rules and legislation change over time.
-However, the onshore substation will likely be removed and be reused or recycled.
-It is expected that the onshore cables will be removed and recycled, with the transition bays and cable ducts (where used) left in situ.
-The detail and scope of the decommissioning works will be determined by the relevant legislation and guidance at the time of decommissioning and agreed with the regulator.
-A decommissioning plan will be provided.
-As such, for the purposes of a worst case scenario, impacts no greater than those identified for the construction phase are expected for the decommissioning phase.
+Decommissioning as it is recognised that indust onshore substation will likely cables will be removed and re situ .
+The detail and scope of the legislation and guidance at the ry best practice, be removed and ecycled, with the the decommission e time of decommission e time of decommission al decommissioning policy for the onshore infrastructure , rules and legislation change over time.
+However, the d be reused or recycled.
+It is expected that the onshore e transition bays and cable ducts (where used) left in oning works will be determined by the relevant missioning and agreed with the regulator.
+A able 20 95 Detential C decommissioning plan will be provided.
+As such, for the purposes of a worst case scenario, impacts